NathanaelRv91/public_repository_data_science/README_NATERICHARDSON.md

       * Data Is sourced from open source APIs from Eurostat, OECD & World Bank ICP Program
   - **snowflake_dbt_models** :file_folder: Complete Pipeline for NBA Player & Team Data :basketball:
       &rarr; Tracks individual player career stats + historical player lists that are interactive in a public STREAMLIT APP and
-      &rarr; Includes the codespace for a predictive player career model that integrates REST API data with a recursive weighted model build.
+      &rarr; Includes the codespace for a predictive player career model that integrates REST API data with a recursive weighted model build: Logistic Regression, Label Encoding (Ordinal & One-hot), Feature Scaling & Server-Side Engineering with Snowlfake. :snowflake:

       * Data is funnelled into player per-season stats with totals & averages for ML inference and Streamlit App Deployment (SEE PDF BELOW)